Candace Owens: Macron lawsuit

-On July 23, 2025, French President Emmanuel Macron and First Lady Brigitte Macron sued Owens and her limited liability company for numerous counts of defamation and false light in Delaware state court because Owens had been publicly claiming, since March 2024, that First Lady of France Brigitte Macron was a biological man named Jean-Michel Trogneux.
+On July 23, 2025, French president Emmanuel Macron and his wife, Brigitte Macron, sued Owens and her limited liability company for numerous counts of defamation and false light in Delaware state court because Owens had been publicly claiming, since March 2024, that Brigitte Macron was a biological man named Jean-Michel Trogneux.
 In an interview with Tucker Carlson published August 1, 2025, Owens said she had received a phone call from President Donald Trump the preceding February, and that he had asked her to stop speaking on the topic.

-The Macrons are suing for punitive damages and have made claims that the couple has suffered "substantial economic damages" such as the loss of business opportunities.
-"This has become so widespread in the United States that we had to react," Macron said in French.
+The Macrons are suing for punitive damages and have claimed that they have suffered "substantial economic damages" such as the loss of business opportunities.
+"This has become so widespread in the United States that we had to react," Macron said.
 Owens has told listeners she will "stake her entire professional reputation on this" and "On behalf of the entire world, I will see you in court."
 On September 18, 2025, the Macrons' lawyer said that they would be providing "photographic evidence" that Brigitte is in fact a woman.

+On November 22, 2025, Candace Owens tweeted that she had "credible enough" claims from a French government official that Macron had ordered members of the National Gendarmerie Intervention Group to assassinate her.
+Owens referenced the Charlie Kirk assassination several times, claiming "this person claims that Charlie Kirk's assassin trained with the French legion 13th brigade", and "To the brave official in France who did this because they were so moved by the evil of Charlie's public execution to risk their own life— May God bless you."
+Owens said that an Israeli operative was part of the alleged assassination squad.
+Owens did not provide evidence to verify her claims.
+In April 2026, US President Donald Trump rejected Owens's statements, and commented that he wanted the Macrons to "win lots of money" from the lawsuit.